music for garden-making, from my collection

 ABOUT A DECADE AGO, when I co-hosted a weekly two-hour garden call-in show on Martha Stewart’s Sirius radio channel with my friend Andrew Beckman, the connection between music and gardening resurfaced.
 Before and after each commercial break, we’d play a snippet of a song whose lyrics spoke to themes of nature and even the garden itself.

 Over the years we did that show, I amassed a crazy stash of them, and I want to play you a few.
 On one episode of my current public-radio show and podcast, I played five favorites from among the many hundreds, including one dedicated to my dear departed cat, Jack.
-You can (and should!) listen in right now, and read along: The January 27, 2014 show can be streamed using the player below (or at this link).
-I can’t really do it justice here, without all the tunes.

-Then tell me in the comments box at the very bottom of the page whether music plays a role in your garden-making.
+After you listen, using the player below, tell me in the comments box at the very bottom of the page whether music plays a role in your garden-making.

 my music for gardeners